Care Worker job description

 - Treat all clients with respect and dignity and ensure they receive an equitable service.

-- Maintain personal and client safety through adhering to proper health and safety procedures.
+- Maintain personal and client safety through adhering to proper Health & Safety procedures.

 - Attend/complete mandatory training and be responsible for ensuring that mandatory training units are in date.